hepaestus/3d-printing/3d-printing-manifesto.md

   - Fusion 360 (might be free for personal use) I have the most experience with this.
     - Parametric Drafting software for creating and editing stl files to print.
       - https://www.autodesk.com/products/fusion-360/personal
-  - FreeCad (free software) I have never sucessfully used this to create a model.
+  - FreeCad (free software) I have never successfully used this to create a model.
 I have not given it the attention I have given Fusion 360.
     - Open Source (Free) Parametric Drafting software.
       - https://www.freecadweb.org/